 The need for Hollaback!’s work has never been so clear.
 Political and social trends across the world are promoting an exclusionary vision of the future that bars entire populations from public space, life, and community.
 With the help and participation of our site leaders, we are on the run to create a world where everyone belongs and everyone has a say.

 Our Global Site Leader Program has trained young community organizers and has helped them launch local Hollaback! chapters.
-As of 2017, we have trained over 550 local leaders around the world and are currently operating 69 sites in 31 countries, using 19 languages.
+We have trained over 550 local leaders around the world and are currently operating in over 20 cities and 15 countries.

 “We hit a tipping point and were fed up with street harassment.”